haadijafari/APEX_Program/README.md

 ## License

-This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/).
+This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).
+You are free to use, modify, and distribute this software with proper attribution.